crystalamariano/crystalamariano.github.io/_pages/about.md

 mechanical engineering, and bioengineering, exploring transparent cranial implants centered on the synthesis, characterization, and biocompatibility of nanoparticles, also known as the [Window to the Brain (WttB)](https://www.universityofcalifornia.edu/news/international-window-brain-research-team-gathers-uc-riverside) project.
-My research interests have always been centered on *medical devices* which is why I am studying the primary chracteristics of lung tissue.
+My interests have always been centered on *medical devices* which is why I am studying the primary chracteristics of lung tissue.
 Since the lung has previously been understudied prior to [COVID-19](https://news.ucr.edu/articles/2020/05/14/covid-19-highlights-what-we-have-yet-learn-about-lung-mechanics), my [research](research) aims to further explore and understand the mechanics of the lung to aid in the pathway